Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 Vitsi is filled with porcini mushrooms, and you can also find morels on the other side of Kastoria, close to Argos Orestiko.

-The nicest path: Starting out in Kastoria and heading towards Vitsi Ski Center, you will crunch through thick layers of dry autumn beech leaves.
+The nicest path: Starting in Kastoria and heading towards Vitsi Ski Centre, you will crunch through thick layers of dry autumn beech leaves.
 Make a stop at Oxia and Vissinia villages and follow the forest tracks that lead off from the main road.

-What else you’ll see: Lake Kastoria, the traditional Dolcho neighborhood with its Macedonian mansions, and the town’s many Byzantine churches.
+What else you’ll see: Lake Kastoria, the traditional Dolcho neighbourhood with its Macedonian mansions, and the town’s many Byzantine churches.
 Lina Kapetaniou

 ORLIAKAS - Gastronomy Tours